tarwn/lessthandot-hugo/blogs/content/posts/2013-01-02-why-you-shouldn-t-use.md

   - t-sql

 ---
-A customer&#8217;s DBA team created a checklist for the development teams with some best practices for writing proper T-SQL and asked me to write some contributions for their tips document library.
+A customer's DBA team created a checklist for the development teams with some best practices for writing proper T-SQL and asked me to write some contributions for their tips document library.
 So if I do the research and write the documents I might as well post them here.
 The content may not be all sparkling and new but since there is a demand from customers, there are still people out there having trouble finding the correct information.

-So let&#8217;s get started.
+So let's get started.
 The first document is why you should avoid SELECT * in your queries:

 **For performance reasons**

-To be honest this part of the post is based on Ted&#8217;s post: [SELECT * vs SELECT 1 with EXISTS][1].
+To be honest this part of the post is based on Ted's post: [SELECT * vs SELECT 1 with EXISTS][1].

 To check the performance impact I use a tool called [SQLQueryStress][2] to execute my queries and see how much time elapsed.